c. 1700

 The family initially said no, but months later called me and said they were ready to sell

 the Fardoil.
-As I was back in CA by that time I called and enlisted Peter to go and get it.
+As I was back in CA by that time I called Peter and enlisted him to go and get it.
 I offered him to be 50/50

 The Breker auction failed after the French Musee des Arts et Metiers / CNAM